mjbogusz/contiki-toolchain-archlinux/README.md

 All except one of Contiki's dependencies can be installed from Arch Linux's official repositories (core, extra, community, multilib).
 That one package is the `gcc-msp430` compiler set. (see bellow).

 ### Packages from official repositories
-Install the required packages.
-First though, the `multilib` repository must be enabled in `/etc/pacman.conf`.
+The first step to fulfill Contiki's dependencies is to install the required packages from official repositories.
+In order to achieve this, the `multilib` repository must be enabled in `/etc/pacman.conf`.
 Make sure that the following lines are uncommented:
 ```
 [multilib]
 Include = /etc/pacman.d/mirrorlist